 The Riparian Method requires our scientists to apply GTR tables to data provided by the Project Operator on tree or forest type being planted, acres, climate zone, and other information.
 This is described in more detail in Attachment A at the end of this Appendix.
-Because quantification for this Riparian method depends on data specific to each project and application of GTR tables, we do not include examples or discussion in the body of this Appendix B.
+Quantification for this Riparian method thus depends on data specific to each project and application of GTR tables.
+See Attachment A to this Appendix.